AutodeskGames/stingray-docs/source/interactive_help/managing_content/loading_unloading/defining_packages.md

 # Defining resource packages

-You define each resource package you want to load into your game in an SJSON file with the *.package* extension.
+You define each resource package you want to load into the engine in an SJSON file with the *.package* extension.
 Each package file contains a list of objects, in which the key of each object is a resource type, and the value of each object is a list of resource names.

 For example: